2giosangmitom/2giosangmitom/README.md

 I'm Vo Quang Chien, a university student from Vietnam 🇻🇳.

 I'm passionate about full-stack web development and embedded systems.
-My long-term goal is to become a full-stack embedded programmer.

 My main programming languages are C, C++, and TypeScript, with some experience in Python.